 Katherine woke to the slow thump, thump, thump of the train coming to a stop at the Aberdeen Rail Station.
 She’d slept the remaining two hours of the flight into Edinburgh and again on the train out of Waverley Station.
 She felt refreshed and able to make the short drive to her hotel—and to the castle.

 She took in the welcoming blue of the sky, few clouds drifted above as the soft breeze ruffled her hair.
 After tossing her carry-on bag onto the back seat, she slammed the door, and, with care, placed her backpack onto the passenger seat.
 The glance she gave it as she slid the car into drive made her wince.
 Mellanie should be sitting there, not names and places on sheets of paper as if the mere presence of ink made it real.

 Now she was being maudlin.
 She would find her sister.
 Wherever or whenever she was.
 “Why do I keep saying that?” she whispered to herself.
 The whole idea was absurd, but it conjured a distant memory of her sister.

-Tammy was a butterfly, flitting from one historic site to the next with a time travel novel under an arm and her tools of the trade under the other.
-Those interests had jumpstarted at the tender age of ten when their mother caught Tammy in the backyard digging up one of her prized roses.
-Tammy had matter-of-factly said she’d read in a book about time capsules, and she planned to find one and travel to the past.
+Mellanie was a butterfly, flitting from one historic site to the next with a time travel novel under an arm and her tools of the trade under the other.
+Those interests had jumpstarted at the tender age of ten when their mother caught Mellanie in the backyard digging up one of her prized roses.
+Mellanie had matter-of-factly said she’d read in a book about time capsules, and she planned to find one and travel to the past.

 Tears threatened as Katherine thought of her baby sister, somewhere all alone, possibly hurt or worse.